 - Light/low fat spreads

-I wrote this blog post about these different cholesterol-friendly margarines and spreads, which should help you decide which option works best for you.
-And one more thing – make sure you avoid anything that contains trans fats (found in hydrogenated oils), as they can raise your cholesterol levels.
+This post gives more information about these cholesterol-friendly margarines and spreads.
+Make sure you avoid anything that contains trans fats (found in hydrogenated oils), as they can raise your cholesterol levels.